Categories

 I’d say that Creative Cloud has been a success for Adobe despite some people’s initial concerns with the subscription model.
 You can’t beat that regular $60 million + a month (with some allowance for single app subscribers, discounts, and others not paying full price).

-4 responses to “1.8 Million Creative Cloud Subscribers!”
+4 replies on “1.8 Million Creative Cloud Subscribers!”

 i believe they are getting near $50 per subscriber IIRC when you average individual and team subs. thats closer to 100 mil per month